DhirajBhakta/reflections/PERMANENT_NOTES/ACID properties.md

 	- Enforced by Atomicity and Isolation.
 - Consistency in Reads
 	- Sometimes it matters, sometimes it does not.
-	- _If a transaction committed a change, will a new transaction immediately see the change?_  : -> Strong consistency, Eventual consistency.
+	- _If a transaction committed a change, will a new transaction immediately see the change?_  : -> Strong consistency(Linearizability), Eventual consistency.
 	-  Both RDBMS and NoSQL suffer to get strong consistency.
 Think read replicas.

-## Durability
+### Durability
 _Committed transactions must be persisted in a durable non-volatile storage._

-# TBD
-- what exactly is a "commit" ?
+### Transactions are super costly!
+for eg: to enforce the strongest Isolation level "Serializable", you need 2PC 2 phase commits, which slows down the performance significantly due to Locks.

+Do you really need Transactions?
+Do you really need Locks?

+Perhaps you can ease out the hard constraints on normalization, and denormalize tables such that related data **are on the same node**.
+You can then avoid having Locks on multiple tables for a single request.

+Perhaps you can choose eventual consistency.